 See you in the skies.

-Ken was predeceased by his lovely and kind mother, Evelyn, and his brothers Gary and Richard.
+Ken was predeceased by his lovely and kind mother, Evelyn, his sister Marge, and his brothers Gary and Richard.

 He leaves behind his dance partner, travel companion, and love of almost fifty years, Donna;